fvaha/PortProcesKillerLinux/README.md

-# PortKiller Pro (Linux Edition)
+# PortKiller (Linux Edition)

-**PortKiller Pro** is a sophisticated, high-performance port management utility designed specifically for the modern Linux desktop.
-Melding the raw power of **Rust** with a breathtaking **Liquid Glass** aesthetic, it provides developers with a seamless, visual way to monitor and terminate stubborn network processes.
-Whether you're debugging microservices or cleaning up zombie ports, PortKiller Pro turns a tedious terminal task into a sleek, premium experience.
+PortKiller is a simple and fast tool to help you find and kill stuck ports on Linux.
+Instead of hunting down process IDs in the terminal with lsof and kill, you can do it all with a single click in a nice-looking interface.
+It's built with Rust and Tauri, so it's lightweight and doesn't eat up your RAM.

 ![PortKiller Main UI](portkillerlinux.png)